eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 ## Retrieve a specific reader

-With the plugin registered we can retrieve all instance of the component mapping the Smartcard readers provided by this plugins.
+With the plugin registered we can retrieve all instances of the component mapping the SmartCard readers.
 Here we want to retrieve the NFC reader.

 ```kotlin
 //We keep a reference to the reader for later use